Learn about the process of getting an F1 Visa when you attend Chi University as an international student

 Please note the following information:

-- F1 students who receive full scholarship should apply for a SSN support letter with the Chi Registrar within 2 weeks of their 1 st semester starts.
+- F1 students who receive full scholarship should apply for a SSN support letter with the Chi DSO within 2 weeks of their 1 st semester starts.
 The students should apply for the SSN as soon as the SSN support letter is issued.
 Scholarship in the form of housing stipend and living expenses will NOT be issued until the students receive their SSN.

 - Withholding of income at a rate of 14% mandated on all amounts paid to the student for monthly stipend or for wages.
 Withholding is likewise required for NONDEGREE students who receive a scholarship.